 I’m Denise, a food writer, photographer and chef living and working on a mountain in North Wales .
 This is the place I have the priviledge to call my home but I also have the heart of a traveler.
 Itchy feet and a desire to see the world keep me moving … although there is nowhere as beautiful as North Wales.

-I started blogging and running a supper club in 2009 and have been featured in The Western Mail, Elle Decoration, The Times and Huffington Post, MSN food and the Guardian.
+I started food blogging and running a supper club in 2009 and have been featured in The Western Mail, Elle Decoration, The Times and Huffington Post, MSN food and the Guardian.
 I’ve appeared on BBC Radio Wales and Radio Cymru